marklchaves/cme-dev-style-guide/_docs/basics/01-writing-principles.html.md

 * **Guide.** Think of yourself as a tour guide for our readers.
 Whether you’re leading them through our educational materials or a task in our app, communicate in a friendly and helpful way.

-* **Speak truth.** Understand Mailchimp's place in our users’ lives.
+* **Speak truth.** Understand Mailchimp's place in our customers' lives.
 Avoid dramatic storytelling and grandiose claims.
 Focus on our real strengths.

 In order to achieve those goals, we make sure our content is: